 My first day at an unfamiliar place, I like to proceed with caution.
 Whether it is a new school or a new job, whenever I have to introduce myself in such situations, I like to keep it simple and stick to the basics.

 What does God do when He is the stranger in the room?
-I have discovered that He acts similarly – which is not to say that God is shy.
-Mysterious He is though, and when He introduced Himself to me, He started with the basics like I did back in my schooldays.
+I have discovered that He acts in a similar fashion – which is not to say that God is shy.
+Mysterious He is though; and starting with the basics, He unveiled some of the mystery to introduce Himself to me.
 God 101 for me was something like this:

 “Hi!
 My name is God.
 Pleased to meet you.
 By the way: I do exist!”

-Yeah that was wild!
-What a revelation for a kid growing up in an agnostic household!
-God exists and He is actually pleased to meet me!
+Having grown up in an agnostic household, this was quite the revelation for me: God exists and He is actually pleased to meet me.